-- Increase availability of affordable, owner-occupied, multifamily housing consistent with the city's comprehensive plan - Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Support federal and state funding of transportation infrastructure with an emphasis on an integrated, multimodal network. - Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Secure technical assistance from U.S. Department of Justice to advance identified policing reforms. - Continue needed community funding through federal block and competitive grant programs. - Uphold local decision-making and home rule authority on taxation, land use controls, and public safety technology and techniques. - Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.
+- Human Services.
+Support solutions that increase vital human service resources to vulnerable populations to address issues such as food insecurity, homelessness, mental health, and opioid abuse. - Railroads.
+Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Transportation.
+Support federal and state funding of transportation infrastructure such as U.S. 85/120th Avenue, Interstate 270, and 88th Avenue, with an emphasis on an integrated, multimodal network. - Older Adults/Senior Services.
+Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Grants.
+Continue needed community funding through federal block and competitive grant programs from the Departments of Housing and Urban Development, Justice, Transportation and Veteran's Affairs. - Taxation.
+Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.